prownd/detect_cdrom_iso_os_type/README.md

 detect media os type in cdrom or iso9660 format iso file .

 #Compile

-need file-devel package
+centos need file-devel package
-需要file-devel 包
+centos 需要file-devel 包

 can compile in qt5 and qt4